The origins and celebrations of Chinese New Year

-So to everybody who celebrates Lunar New Year, good luck for the Year of The Rat.
+So to everybody who celebrates Lunar New Year, good luck for the Year of The Ox.

-Ancient traditions, captivating landscapes, unique cuisine and fascinating cultures - will the year of the Monkey be your year to visit the land of the red dragon?
+Ancient traditions, captivating landscapes, unique cuisine and fascinating cultures - will the year of the ox be your year to visit the land of the red dragon?